Crosbie Ward

+Crosbie Ward (10 February 1832 – 10 November 1867) was a New Zealand politician who served as a member of the Canterbury Provincial Council (1855–1867) and as a member of parliament (1858–1867).
+His younger brother Hamilton and two elder brothers (who were Hamilton's caregivers) had gone to New Zealand and when the elder brothers drowned, Crosbie Ward came to New Zealand to support Hamilton.
+Together with Charles Bowen, Ward bought the Lyttelton Times in 1856 and he was soon regarded as "Canterbury's best satirical writer" with a "penetrating wit".
+He successfully negotiated a contract for postal transport by steamer with England, which improved the speed by which mail travelled between the two countries.
+He resigned from parliament in January 1867 when he was appointed agent for the Canterbury Provincial Council in London.
+He died later that year while in London at age 35.

 Early life

 Ward was born in Killinchy, Ireland, on 10 February 1832, to Rev. Henry Ward.
 His paternal grandfather was Edward Ward (1753–1812), who was a member of the Irish House of Commons for 14 years.
 His grandfather's father-in-law was William Crosbie, 1st Earl of Glandore (1716–1781); from this part of the family came Crosbie Ward's given name.
-Ward received his education at Castletown, Isle of Man and at Trinity College Dublin.
+Ward received his education at King William's College in Castletown, Isle of Man, and at Trinity College Dublin.

 Two elder (Edward and Henry) and one younger brother (Hamilton) were encouraged by their father to join the emigration to Canterbury in New Zealand.
 They travelled to Lyttelton on the Charlotte Jane, one of the First Four Ships to arrive in December 1850.
-They chose Quail Island in Lyttelton Harbour as their farm settlement, but the two elder brothers drowned in June 1851.
+They chose Ōtamahua / Quail Island in Lyttelton Harbour as their farm settlement, but the two elder brothers drowned in June 1851.
 Hamilton Ward, who had just turned 16, was taken in by Charlotte Godley, the wife of the founder of Canterbury, John Robert Godley.
 She wrote to the Ward family in Ireland, requesting that somebody come out to take care of Hamilton.
 Crosbie Ward was sent out; he arrived on the Stag on 17 May 1852.
-They found Quail Island uneconomic to farm and bought land north of Rangiora instead.
-The two brothers bought part of the Racecourse Hill run near Darfield; this was managed by Hamilton Ward.